calvinrzachman/kickstart-campaign-dApp/README.md

     npm run test

   ### Important Note
   This project was completed with the help of Stephen Grider to gain familiarity and experience working with web3 and Solidity.
-  It is for instructional and learning purposes ONLY and SHOULD NOT be used as stands for a production application
+  It is for instructional and learning purposes ONLY and SHOULD NOT be used as stands for a production application.
+  All credits and appreciation to him for his design and guidance.
+In a world without many resources in this area, his efforts are very much appreciated.